MinimSecure/unum-sdk/README.md

 # Unum SDK

-This repository contains the open source distribution of [Minim][1]'s Unum agent and related, cumulatively known as the Unum SDK.
+Minim is an AI-driven smart home WiFi managment and security platform that offers IoT fingerprinting, security, managment, as well as operator and subscriber APIs that can be leveraged to build custom services.
+All of this is enabled by the Unum Agent which runs on the home gateway.

-> Running the Unum agent requires a Minim Labs developer account.
+This repository contains the open source distribution of [Minim][1]'s Unum agent and related libraries as well as build scripts and reference code, cumulatively known as the Unum SDK.

-> [Sign up for an account][3] on the Minim website.
+# Technical Background

 Unum is a cross-platform program and can be built and installed on OpenWrt-compatible devices, Asus MAP AC1300, Asus MAP AC1700 as well as